antronerds/r2-tutorials/docs/One_Gene_View.md

 In the right upper menu-panel several options are available to provide you with additional information sources of the MYCN gene and additional analyses.
-When you click on the link (the name of the gene) under the PubSniffer header new screen opens that lists the number of times your gene of interest is found within the NCBI Pubmed database in combination with dataset keywords.
-Clicking on one of the "PubReMiner" links redirects you **to Pubmed PubReMiner** which is a tool for PubMed query building and literature mining.
+When you click on the link (the name of the gene) under the PubSniffer header new screen opens that lists the number of times your gene of interest is found within the NCBI PubMed database in combination with dataset keywords.
+Clicking on one of the "PubReMiner" links redirects you **to PubMed PubReMiner** which is a tool for PubMed query building and literature mining.

 KaplanScan and Time Series analyses will be discussed in separate tutorials.
-However, keep in mind, in case Kaplan Meier data is available for a given dataset this will always be visible in the right menu for one-gene-view.
+However, keep in mind, in case Kaplan-Meier data is available for a given dataset this will always be visible in the right menu for one-gene-view.
 GeneCards will redirect you to an overview on your gene of interest composed of many different resources.
-ProbePlus, will provide the sequences probed by the U133 Affymetrix platforms and other platforms if available.
+ProbePlus will provide the sequences probed by the U133 Affymetrix platforms and other platforms if available.

 Across datasets will generate an overview showing the average expression of the gene of interest within all datasets of the same platform/normalization scheme (provided that the normalization supports dataset additions).
-Further, in the Sample Map section pre-generated high-dimensionality reduction maps (t-SNE and umap) can be plotted.
+Further, in the Sample Map section pre-generated high-dimensionality reduction maps (t-SNE and UMAP) can be plotted.